informatics-isi-edu/ermrest/REST-API.md

 # ERMrest API

 [ERMrest](http://example.com/TBD) (rhymes with "earn rest") is a general relational data storage service for web-based, data-oriented collaboration.
-See the [ERMrest overview] (README.md) for a general description and motivation.
+See the [ERMrest overview](README.md) for a general description and motivation.

 This technical document specifies the web service protocol in terms of resources, resource representations, resource naming, and operations.